hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_wallpaper_featuring_a_repeating_pattern_of_sleek_a_596c7836-b10d-4d28-aa0b-fdfe1d0fb815-0_3.content.md

 ## Contact Us

-If you have any questions or concerns, please do not hesitate to contact us at [email protected] We would be happy to assist you in any way we can.
+If you have any questions or concerns, please do not hesitate to contact us at me@pavolhejny.com We would be happy to assist you in any way we can.

 Thank you for choosing our digital workspace wallpaper.
 We hope you enjoy it as much as we do!